Monad: A Next-Generation Parallelized EVM Compatible Layer 1

 That said, because the network has exhibited scalability and speed limitations at times throughout its history, it has been unable to solve the blockchain trilemma, a notion that states it is impossible to build a blockchain that is simultaneously scalable, secure, and decentralized.

-For those unfamiliar, Ethereum typically supports 10 to 20 transactions per second (TPS) and is often susceptible to exorbitantly high gas fees especially during times of increased network activity.
+For those unfamiliar, Ethereum typically supports 10 to 20 transactions per second (TPS) and is often susceptible to exorbitantly high gas fees, especially during times of increased network activity.
 Despite these limitations, the vast majority of DeFi applications in blockchain and crypto run on Ethereum Virtual Machine (EVM) compatible software.

 These challenges have led to the development of various EVM-compatible Layer 1s built to solve many of the issues we touched on above.
 For the most part, however, these alternative Ethereum-compatible L1s have fallen short of their aspirations.

 While there are several contenders focused on solving the blockchain trilemma such as Solana, Sui, Aptos, and others, none so far have solved the trilemma while combining full EVM compatibility out-of-box.
-Thankfully, Monad’s combination of next-level performance along with EVM compatibility stands out because it is one of very few chains that mix the best of both worlds.
+Thankfully, Monad’s combination of next-level performance along with EVM compatibility stands out because it is one of the very few chains that mix the best of both worlds.

 In particular, Monad is one the industry’s most advanced newly developed Proof-of-Stake (PoS) EVM networks designed to address Ethereum’s performance bottlenecks and inefficiencies.
 In many respects, this is achieved via parallelized transaction processing and other related constructs, meaning Monad is capable of processing 10,000 TPS with 1-second finality and gas fees that are barely negligible.